Business audits

 What are my rights when being audited?

-• You have the right to expect us to apply the Workplace Safety and Insurance Act, 1997 (WSIA) fairly, reasonably and impartially
+• you have the right to expect us to apply the Workplace Safety and Insurance Act, 1997 (WSIA) fairly, reasonably and impartially

-• You have the right to be treated with courtesy, respect and consideration
+• you have the right to be treated with courtesy, respect and consideration

-• You have the right to expect that your personal and financial information is protected against unauthorized use or disclosure
+• you have the right to expect that your personal and financial information is protected against unauthorized use or disclosure

-• You have the right to get complete, accurate and clear information from us about your rights and obligations under WSIA.
+• you have the right to get complete, accurate and clear information from us about your rights and obligations under WSIA.
 You also have the right to a clear explanation of our decision

-• You have the right to request a review of the audit.
+• you have the right to request a review of the audit.
 If we cannot resolve the matter to your satisfaction, you have the right to formally appeal the audit decision within six months of the date of the audit findings letter

 How should I prepare for an audit?

-We will contact you about scheduling an audit.
+We'll contact you about scheduling an audit.
 The auditor will outline the information that is required and provide details about getting the information to us securely online.

 You should designate one or more individuals who are available to respond to questions during the audit.